ruslanstadnyk/plynty.siteleaf-1/_posts/2016-07-25-money-fits-all.markdown

 “There seems to be some perverse human characteristic that likes to make easy things difficult.”
 - Warren Buffett

 Welcome to the plynty blog.
-Here, we expose the truths behind financial planning and make it what it should be—effortless.<!--more—> Because understanding a few simple tips can make your life a lot less stressful.
+Here, we expose the truths behind financial planning and make it what it should be—effortless.<!--more--> Because understanding a few simple tips can make your life a lot less stressful.

 In our upcoming posts, we’ll share the secret to an attainable retirement plan and the biggest risk you’ll face trying to reach it (hint: it isn’t market volatility).
 And we’ll get better acquainted by sharing more about our team, what motivates us, and how the plynty app is designed so that anyone can create a financial plan that will work for them.